syuzbeyov/AI-Powered-Vocabulary-Builder-from-PDFs/README.md

 <h2>Installation</h2>
 <h2>Using Source Code</h2>
 <h3>1.
 Install Python</h3>
-<p><span>Ensure you have Python 3.7 or higher installed.
+<li>Ensure you have Python 3.7 or higher installed.</li>
-Download Python and make sure to add Python to your PATH during installation.</span></p>
+<li>Download Python and make sure to add Python to your PATH during installation.</li>

 <h2>How to Use</h2>
 <p>Provide step-by-step instructions on how to set up and use the application.
 This section should cover:</p>
 <ol>